-The Bible says that being merry (cheerful) is like having the choicest mutton biriyani every day of your life, and if mutton biriyani doesn’t make you happy, it could be anything that could lift your spirits.
+The Bible says that being merry (cheerful) is like having the choicest food every day of your life.
 Yes, the merry heart is a feasting heart.
 Mish-teh, the Hebrew word for feast, used here, is a symbol of gastronomic banqueting pleasure.

 Alternatively, the Bible says that a cheerful heart has medicinal properties, for it protects the mind and the body from ailments that are a result of stress.
 Therefore being happy is adding to our overall well-being.